eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

-The project was originally a kind of research that I did over half a year.
-Interestingly, it turned out by chance that the O_C is very well suited for this.
-Aside from the DAC voltage range, which can be easily [modified](#optional-dac-voltage-range-mod--5v5v-range), the current O_C hardware unfortunately has some unchangeable limitations.
+The project was originally a kind of research in embedded DSP that I did over half a year.
+Interestingly, it turned out by chance that the O_C was very well suited for this by only upgrading the Teensy.
+Aside from the DAC voltage range, which can be easily [modified](#optional-dac-voltage-range-mod--5v5v-range), the current O_C hardware unfortunately has some unchangeable limitations for audio application.
 As you know, the DAC and the display share the SPI port - that is not ideal for simultaneous operation.
-Furthermore, the Teensy 4.0 doesn't have "high-end" ADCs.
-More RAM would also be nice.
+Furthermore, the Teensy 4.0 doesn't have "high-end" ADCs and a limited amount of RAM.

-Regarding the user interface, I am a bit torn.
+Regarding the user interface and the concept of firmware, I am a bit torn.
 On the one hand, the two buttons and the two encoders are sufficient and actually practical for a multifunction module, but on the other hand, something is missing.
 Additional buttons/encoders could definitely simplify the operation/interaction - let's see if this [puzzle](https://github.com/eh2k/squares-and-circles/wiki/Squares&Circles-D_SM-Prototype) can be solved.

 ## License